 So far, pay-per-call services have been very successful in the U.S. Given its model and the cultural predisposition, pay-per-call or similar services also promise to deliver in the European climate.
-Take eStara for instance, who offers a click to call service.
+Take eStara for instance, who offers a click-to-call service.
 The company has been offering a “llamar Gratis”(call for free) service in the two biggest yellow pages companies in Spain.
 Both QDQ and TPI (Paginas Amarillas) are pleased with the results.
 In fact, QDQ says that this year, the free calling option which facilitates the process of communication between advertisers and their potential customers has surpassed objectives.
 20% advertisers have already signed up for the service.
-And why wouldn’t they.
+And why would they not?

 Latest posts by Marina Zaliznyak (see all)

 - Google to Acquire Spanish owned and started Panoramio - June 3, 2007

 - Ask.com behind the Anti-Google campaign - March 18, 2007

 - Ya.com reveals their own video and photo sharing services—YaTV and YaShoot - March 18, 2007